Microsoft SharePoint pricing explained (2026 guide)

 This is where a modern, specialized knowledge platform like eesel AI offers a much clearer path forward, solving SharePoint's biggest AI problems.

-• Transparent and predictable pricing: We think your bill shouldn’t be a lottery.
-You shouldn’t be punished for having a busy month. eesel AI offers simple, straightforward plans based on a set number of AI interactions.
-You’ll never get a surprise bill because we don’t charge per message or per resolution.
-You know exactly what you’re paying, every time.
+• Transparent and predictable pricing: Your bill shouldn't be a lottery.
+You shouldn't be punished for having a busy month. eesel AI offers simple, usage-based plans with no per-seat fees, and you’ll never get a surprise bill because it doesn't charge per message or per resolution.
+You know exactly what you're paying, every time.

 • Unify all your knowledge, instantly: An AI that's stuck in one system is only half-useful. eesel AI connects to all of your company's knowledge, wherever it lives.
 That includes SharePoint, of course, but it also hooks directly into your helpdesk, internal wikis, and over 100 other tools your team already uses.
 This gives your AI agent the full picture, so it can deliver complete and accurate answers every time.

-• Go live in minutes, not months: We built eesel AI to be incredibly easy to use.
+• Go live in minutes, not months: eesel AI is built to be incredibly easy to use.
 You can connect your knowledge sources with a single click and launch a fully functional AI agent in just a few minutes.
-There’s no need to hire a developer or get lost in the complexities of Copilot Studio.
+There's no need to hire a developer or get lost in the complexities of Copilot Studio.

 • Test with total confidence: Worried about how well it will actually work? eesel AI has a powerful simulation mode that lets you test your setup on thousands of your own past support tickets.
 You can see the exact resolution rate and calculate your potential cost savings before you ever turn it on for customers.
 It completely removes the guesswork and risk.